-Exercise increased caution in the Republic of the Congo due to crime and civil unrest.
+Reconsider travel to the Republic of the Congo due to COVID-19.
+Exercise increased caution due to crime, and civil unrest.

 Political demonstrations can be unpredictable and violent.